eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 ** A completely working version of this can be downloaded [here](https://drive.google.com/drive/folders/1qebaN8Qt6e1nqiEHkt9A0T-jfyPIzXCE) called 'BONUS_data_multiple_filters.zip'.
 Make sure this is in the directory **above** your working directory for it to work!

 {{< /details >}}

+### Bonus Task - Mixing Length Parameter

+If you've finished the lab early you can explore the atmospheric boundary conditions and mixing length parameter more.
+What happens if you keep both parameters the same but change the mass?
+What about changing mass and $\alpha_{\rm MLT}$?
+Mass and b